 Some people are better off doing something else if they have no emotional attachment to their business.

 You may be a success now, but how much more successful would you be if you were running a business that you loved?
 Deciding to make a change takes time, planning, and a lot of soul-searching.
 Only you can make such an important decision.

 Perhaps you are in a business that makes a lot of money.
-It may seem impossible to make the same amount of money in the type of business you really want.
+It may seem impossible to make the same amount of money you really want in the type of business you want.

 One solution is to find different ways to make money in a business you enjoy.
 Think out of the box and come up with ideas to make it work.
-For example, suppose you’d like to start a company that specializes in computer programming for businesses, but the market is saturated, and it would take years to develop the necessary software and reputation.
+For example, suppose you’d like to start a company specializing in computer programming for businesses.
+Still, the market is saturated, and it would take years to develop the necessary software and reputation.

 Altering your approach could make all the difference.
 You could be doing what you love.
 Just find a quicker, more profitable way to do it.

 Are You Sure It’s the Business That’s the Problem?

 At times you may love your business but dislike the atmosphere.
 For example, you and a partner are running your dream business together, but you’re not happy.
 You are always arguing, and you feel you have no control.
 The tension causes you to become upset over little things.
 The problem is not the business, it’s your relationship with your partner.

 Problem areas to consider include; business relationships, high overhead, work overload, and undesirable working conditions.
 The more specifically you identify the problem, the easier it will be to find solutions.